An older couple looking over documents

 Verify charities & online retailers

-Before donating or purchasing, look up reviews and check for accreditation.
-The Better Business Bureau is a good starting point.
+Before donating or purchasing, look up reviews and check for accreditation at the Better Business Bureau.

 Trust your instincts